 Josh graduated from the College of Social Work at Xavier University.
 Josh is a Licensed Social Worker.
 Previously, Josh was the Social Worker for Tenants of Over-the-Rhine Community Housing’s 250 units of affordable housing.
 Josh noticed that repeatedly Tenants or those that wanted to be Tenants were experiencing the same repeated issues.
 This built a desire to organize systematic efforts to take on the root causes of homelessness, leading Josh to the Coalition.

 Josh began learning about homelessness from those who were homeless; while working in the transitional housing building of Tender Mercies, an agency providing affordable housing for people who have been homeless with mental illness.

-Leslie Moorhead, Director of Development
+Mona Jenkins, Director of Development and Operations

 513-421-7803 x 11

-At the Coalition, Leslie is responsible for the development work of the organization.
+At the Coalition, Mona is responsible for the development work of the organization.
 She oversees the grant writing, fundraising and donation efforts that are needed to sustain the work that is done here to help reach our mission of ending homelessness in Cincinnati.

 Justin Jeffre, Streetvibes Editor